-How to Win An agent's6n this section, whenever we speak about an agent we mean its type not its instantiations. performance will be measured by its score.
-An agent's score will be the turncated mean^{7 8} of its profits in all simulations.
-The profit of an agent type is the sum of the valuation of all the factories it controls in this simulation9.
+How to Win An agent's performance will be measured by its score.
+An agent's score will be the turncated $mean^{7-8}$ of its profits in all simulations.
+The profit of an agent type is the sum of the valuation of all the factories it controls in this simulation.